Create a tool for packaging self-contained Java applications.

 jpackage is accessible via the ToolProvider API (

 Most tests can be done with automated scripts, but there are a few considerations to be aware of:

 Testing the native packages may require optional tools to be installed; those tests will need to be written such that they are skipped on systems without the necessary tools.

 dmgon macOS) may require some manual testing.

-We need to ensure that native packages can be installed and uninstalled cleanly, so that developers can test in their local environment without fear of polluting their system.
+We need to ensure that native packages can be installed and uninstalled cleanly, so that developers can test in their local environment without fear of polluting their systems.

 Native packages will be generated using tools on the target platform.
-For Windows, there are two additional tools that developers will need to install if they want to generate native packages:
+For Windows, there is an additional tool that developers will need to install if they want to generate native packages:

 There are efforts underway to enhance

-jlink to generate native launchers.
+jlink to generate native launchers in a future version of the JDK.
 Some level of coordination may be needed between